DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/dev_guide_index.md

 There are some developmental and system requirements for developing with AaC.

 1. Python 3.9+ Installed
-2. Typescript Development Dependencies

-#### Linux Requirements

-Developing the VSCode extension in linux environments may require the installing of additional OS dependencies.

-- *libnss3-dev*
-- *libgbm-dev*

 ### Developing the AaC Python Package